-- The Board of Directors approved: - in March 2019 the Sustainability Group Policy, defining the framework to identify, evaluate and manage the risks and opportunities related to Environmental, Social and Governance factors ("ESG factors") in coherence with its goal to foster the sustainable development of business activities and generate value lasting over time; - in June 2022 the Investment Governance Group Policy, defining the principles to proactively integrate sustainability factors into the investment process across asset classes, supporting the achievement of both financial returns and social good. - The Group CEO approved in May 2023 the updated Integration of Sustainability into Investments and Active Ownership Group Guideline, formalizing the Framework (all the methodological approaches, objectives and targets for integrating sustainability into investments) defined by the General Manager. - The Group Responsible Investment Committee (Group Chief Investment Officer, Group Chief Risk Officer, Group Chief Sustainability Officer, Group Chief Financial Officer), set up at Group Head Office level, has an advisory role towards the General Manager on the decisions regarding guidelines, objective and target related to the Framework and supervising their implementation.
+- The Board of Directors approved: - in December 2024 the Sustainability Group Policy, defining the framework to identify, evaluate and manage the risks and opportunities related to Environmental, Social and Governance factors ("ESG factors") in coherence with its goal to foster the sustainable development of business activities and generate value lasting over time; - in April 2025 the Investment Governance Group Policy, defining the principles to proactively integrate sustainability factors into the investment process across asset classes, supporting the achievement of both financial returns and social good. - The Group CEO approved in May 2023 the updated Integration of Sustainability into Investments and Active Ownership Group Guideline, formalizing the Framework (all the methodological approaches, objectives and targets for integrating sustainability into investments) defined by the General Manager. - The Group Responsible Investment Committee (Group Chief Investment Officer, Group Chief Risk Officer, Group Chief Sustainability Officer, Group Chief Financial Officer), set up at Group Head Office level, has an advisory role towards the General Manager on the decisions regarding guidelines, objective and target related to the Framework and supervising their implementation. - The Group Chief Investment Officer is accountable for the implementation of the Framework according to objectives and targets defined by the General Manager and for its supervision. - At Legal Entity level, each Local Chief Investment Officer is accountable for the implementation of the Framework and

-5 The incorporation of sustainability factors in the investment process is based on different elements, such as data availability and quality, ESG research and analysis to inform the decision investment process, the use of solid and largely acknowledged methodologies and instruments, the assessments of the impact on the financial risk/return profile of the portfolios, and the applicable reference regulation.
+7 The incorporation of sustainability factors in the investment process is based on different elements, such as data availability and quality, ESG research and analysis to inform the decision investment process, the use of solid and largely acknowledged methodologies and instruments, the assessments of the impact on the financial risk/return profile of the portfolios, and the applicable reference regulation.

-6 Art.
+8 Art.
 2 (22) Reg.
 EU 2019/2088 'sustainability risk' means an environmental, social or governance event or condition that, if it occurs, could cause an actual or a potential material negative impact on the value of the investment;